paul-marquick/p1task/README.md

 - WebApi - (WebApi) listens for requests and responds with appropriate output using minimal code.
 - WebApp - (Blazor WASM) UI to display the seccl totals  data to the user.

-Things complete / not up to standard.
+Things incomplete / not up to standard.

 - Haven't written tests for the Aggregator project.
 - The blazor app has the httpclient code in the home page code block.
 This should be in a class or a class library.